Motor torpedo boat: Vosper "private venture boat"

 Armament was two 21 in torpedo tubes; depth charges, machine guns and 20mm Oerlikon were trialled on her.

 MTB 102 was the fastest wartime British naval vessel in service.
 She was at Dunkirk in 1940 for the evacuation of British and French troops, where she served as Rear-Admiral Frederic Wake-Walker's flagship after the destroyer HMS Keith was sunk.
 She carried Winston Churchill and Dwight Eisenhower when they reviewed the fleet before the Invasion of Normandy in 1944.

 British Power Boat 60 ft MTB

-They were based on the British Power Boat Company Type Two 63 ft HSL (high-speed launch) originally designed for the Royal Air Force for air-sea rescue but reduced to 60 ft in length.
+These were based on the British Power Boat Company Type Two 63 ft HSL (high-speed launch) originally designed for the Royal Air Force for air-sea rescue but reduced to 60 ft in length.
 They could carry two 18 in torpedoes and achieve a maximum speed of 33 kn.
 The Royal Navy ordered their first (of a total of 18) in 1936.
 These entered service as MTB numbers 1 to 12 and 14 to 19.
 In the early days of the war, they were painted with different numbers and photos distributed to the press to give the impression the Royal Navy had more than they actually did.
 One photo was sent to the American monthly Popular Science showing the number twenty-three.